Mission Statement: Explore the beauty and wildlife of this AONB

 2 At the starboard hand ‘Chalkdock’ buoy turn south-west.
 East Head is ahead of you

-3 There are several landing areas along East Head, however Snowhill Creek, is a sheltered spot in most conditions.
-The water goes out along way – make sure you can still get your boat back to the water
+3 There are several landing areas along East Head.
+Snowhill Creek, is a sheltered spot in most conditions.
+The water goes out along way – make sure you can still get your boat back to the water.
+There is a steeply shelving beach at the most noprtherly tip of East Head which is also a good place to land.
+Wherever you land, keep your boat afloat on anchor if you cannot lift it to the sea.

-4 If the conditions are right, why not pop over to Hayling Island Sailing Club where you can get a an ice cream or snack from theirgalley on the ground floor
+4 If the conditions are right, why not pop over to Hayling Island Sailing Club where you can get a an ice cream or snack from theirgalley on the ground floor.
+They ask that visitors sign in on every visit in the Reception area on arrival.

 4a.Beware the strength of current, particularly on a falling tide

-5 Head back upstream sailing past the the entrance to the Thorney Channel on the north shore keeping clear of any racing dinghies
+5 Head back upstream sailing past the the entrance to the Thorney Channel on the north shore keeping clear of any racing dinghies.
+Note that you pass CamberMet.

 6 Sail past the marshes back towards Itchenor